Chapter 24: A Vixen For The Night

 The tiger eyed them critically.
 “So, you two are the one’s dear Nancy had mentioned,” he said in an airy voice.
-“And you, darling,” he looked to the fox.
+“And you, darling,” they looked at the fox.
 “You’re the one who wants to be cute?”

 “Yeah, cute,” Cosmo interjected before Tails could reply.
 “So, you’re the Beautiful Bro?”

 “Of course honey!”
-He laughed delicately.
+They laughed delicately.
 “Isn’t it obvious?
 Anyway, I hear you’re looking for a few things for tonight, hmm?”

 “That’s right,” Tails replied, his initial shock wearing off.
 “We heard you have a wig?”